There's a glimmer of hope for broader health coverage in Georgia, but also a good chance of a fizzle

 But Kemp could face a difficult renegotiation on Pathways if Biden wins reelection.
 Georgia sought to extend the program past its September 2025 expiration, saying the legal fight delayed its start.
 Last month, the federal Centers for Medicare and Medicaid Services said it couldn't consider Georgia's request because the state hadn't met extension requirements, including a public notice and comment period.

+Kemp spokesperson Garrison Douglas said Thursday that the governor “has championed and continues to support” Pathways and a linked program that has subsidized private health insurance premiums.
+He declined to comment on the prospect of a broader expansion.

-Kemp, who didn't respond to a request for comment Thursday, wouldn’t necessarily have to sign a law.
+Kemp wouldn’t necessarily have to sign any proposal.
 In Georgia, bills not signed or vetoed by the governor can automatically become law.

 But without vocal support, Veazey said the inertia of entrenched opposition could defeat expansion.
 That's especially true because all of Georgia's 236 legislators face 2024 elections.